 Before taking over as San Francisco’s SEC chief administrator, Helane Morrison had a lot of experience working at the office.
 Her appointment is not a surprise to those who know about her career.
 She says that top on her plans is to continue with the aggressive agenda of the office.
 Being the first woman to serve as the district’s chief administrator, a lot is expected of her.
 Morrison says that she has worked alongside many other professionals in the district over the past three years to strengthen their presence and impact.
 This explains why she is keen to keep the momentum going during her tenure as the head.

 At 46 years, Morrison is now tasked with managing various programs including examination and enforcement.
 Her jurisdiction includes Oregon, Northern Carolina, Alaska, Washington, Idaho, Montana, and North Nevada.
 Her predecessor, David Bayless had served as the administrator for five years.
 He now takes a new role as a partner at Morrison and Forester Law firm based in San Francisco.
 Since her first appointment at SEC in 1996, Morrison supervised major investigations.
-These investigations resulted in major enforcement actions that are part of the success stories that will be ever told about SEC.

 The life of Helane Morrison